top of page

 Jimothy Dyck and the Midnight Freight Train

-Winnipeg’s Golden Boy slept beneath swollen clouds choked with tears the night Jimothy Dyck hopped a freight train out of town.
+Content Rating: PG Winnipeg’s Golden Boy slept beneath swollen clouds choked with tears the night Jimothy Dyck hopped a freight train out of town.
 It was a grey summer in late June, 2010.
-Jimothy stepped off the #72 bus on his way to the Trans-Canada Railyard.
+Jimothy stepped off the # 72 bus on his way to the Trans-Canada Railyard.
 He was all sweaty from lugging his backpack and camping gear across the city.
 Jimothy, a somewhat misguided dreamer, was headed west because, “That’s where people go to rebrand their image,” he thought.
-The only worldly possessions
+The only

 Alan Wiebe